Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A

-\textbf{Cryptography is a critical enabling technology for HDT to protect the privacy of personal health data in all segments.} As a data source of HDT, the IoMT device introduced in Section \ref{SE3} monitors the health parameters of the human body and generates health-related data.
+\item \emph{Symmetric-key cryptography and asymmetric-key cryptography}: Symmetric-key cryptography uses the same key for both encryption and decryption, while asymmetric-key cryptography uses a pair of keys, i.e., a public key for encryption and a private key for decryption.
+They can be used to secure the transmission and storage of sensitive healthcare-related data in HDT.
+As a data source of HDT, the IoMT device introduced in Section \ref{SE3} monitors the health parameters of the human body and generates health-related data.
 These data must be kept safe from possible misuse and modification.
-The resource-constrained characteristic of IoMT devices, however, means it is very difficult to carry out data encryption with high-level cryptographic techniques \cite{373}.
+The resource-constrained characteristic of IoMT devices, however, means it is very difficult to carry out data encryption with high-level cryptographic techniques.
 To overcome this bottleneck, efficient lightweight cryptographic techniques have been recently explored to support IoMT devices \cite{373, 374}.
 Chaudhary et al. in \cite{373} proposed a novel block cipher-based technique by performing matrix rotation, XoR operation and expansion function to encrypt data.
 Noura et al. in \cite{374} designed a flexible lightweight cipher using a one-round simple cipher scheme with a dynamic key approach and introduced the concept of dynamic chaining and block mixing.
-In addition to IoMT devices, a privacy-preserving mechanism is also required by EHR.
-Qiu et al. in \cite{376} proposed a secure user-centric EHR data storage and sharing method consisting of a selective encryption algorithm combined with fragmentation and dispersion to protect the EHR data safety and privacy even when both storage/transmission media (e.g., cloud servers) and keys were compromised.